 This is a good example of an effective CTA, but it’s still an advertisement.
 This makes the CTA almost confrontational—pinning a user down with a pitch, and forcing them to either convert or depart.
 Instead, content-based CTAs are softer, and hinge on trust that you’ve already built with the quality and usefulness of your material.

-The first hurdle to overcome in maximizing the conversion potential of your content is to choose the right topics.
+The first hurdle to overcome in maximizing the conversion potential of your content optimization is to choose the right topics.
 At a glance, this means selecting content topics within your area of expertise that your target market would find useful.
 For example, if you sell skateboards, it wouldn’t make sense to write content about the best types of office furniture for a startup.
 It would instead cater to individuals who might be in the market for a new skateboard, covering topics like “how to repair a broken axle” or the even-more-blunt, “how to choose your next skateboard.”

 Try not to make your topics too sales-y, or it will turn people away.
 Buyer’s guides and product comparison articles are helpful, but if that’s all you put out, people will gradually feel alienated from you.
 Provide helpful, original material that a prospective buyer might read.
 Know your sales cycle inside and out, and target people at multiple stages to nurture them to a conversion.